 Well, that’s not exactly the best advice according to font specialists.

 Your contracts and other legal documents need a better font for legal documents.
 This is because Times New Roman has a feel of apathy about it.
-You need a font that is professional and yet show some kind of authoritative feeling.
+You need a font that is professional and yet show some kind of authoritative feeling, which is what the next paras deal with.

 The legal profession is a highly regulated industry, so there is no surprise that the American Supreme Court has guidelines on font.
 The Century family is the most favored style and 12 point type is almost mandatory.
 But not all documents are going to be submitted to the Supreme Court, so the best font for legal documents would be a professional style that is easy to read.
 Arial, Helvetica, and Century Schoolbook can serve the purpose best.